HITLER POSTPONES SEABORNE INVASION OF ENGLAND

 Berlin, Germany September 17, 1940

-In November 1939, some two months after Germany had invaded Poland, Grand Admiral Erich Raeder, head of the Kriegsmarine, instructed a subordinate to draw up a paper on “the possibility of troop landings in England.”
+In November 1939, some 2 months after Germany had invaded Poland, Grand Admiral Erich Raeder, head of the Kriegsmarine, instructed a subordinate to draw up a paper on “the possibility of troop landings in England.”
 The study paper set out four prerequisites.
-The next month the German Army, with input from the Kriegsmarine and the Luftwaffe, issued its own paper, also laying out four prerequisites.
+The next month the German Army, with input from the Kriegsmarine and the Luftwaffe, issued its own paper, also laying out 4 prerequisites.
 The substance of both papers presumed the successful elimination of the Royal Air Force in English skies and the sealing off or the elimination of the Royal Navy from English landing and approach areas before launching an invasion.

 Following Germany’s swift occupation of the Netherlands, Belgium, Luxembourg, and France in May and June 1940, and Adolf Hitler’s growing impatience with British indifference toward his recent peace overtures, the German leader formally set in motion preparations for Operation Sea Lion (Unternehmen Seeloewe), the cross-Channel invasion of England from ports in the Low Countries.
-Sadly for Germany, the failure of Hermann Goering’s Luftwaffe in August and September 1940 to defeat the Royal Air Force (one of the four prerequisites) during the height of the Battle of Britain, despite inflicting punishing losses on British aircraft and crews, convinced the Kriegsmarine’s high command that the seaborne invasion of England was too risky.
+Sadly for Germany, the failure of Hermann Goering’s Luftwaffe in August and September 1940 to defeat the Royal Air Force (1 of the 4 prerequisites) during the height of the Battle of Britain, despite inflicting punishing losses on British aircraft and crews, convinced the Kriegsmarine’s high command that the seaborne invasion of England was too risky.
 Not being certain of the approaching winter weather, Hitler wisely decided on this date, September 17, 1940, to postpone the invasion until a new date could be set.

 The Luftwaffe still had orders to continue its attacks on Britain.
 Instead of airfields and other military installations, the Luftwaffe now targeted industrial centers and, finally, on September 7, 1940, the city of London itself.
 This phase of the air war over Britain was called the Blitz (September 7, 1940, to May 10, 1941) and was Hitler’s way of punishing the British for refusing to surrender.
 Assisting the Luftwaffe in punishing English cities was a small contingent of Italian fighters and bombers, the Italian Air Corps (Corpo Aereo Italiano, or CAI), which over a 100‑day period had little to show for its effort, earning the mocking nickname “The Chianti Raiders” whenever RAF pilots acted to intercept the incoming aircraft of Hitler’s Axis ally.

 The Battle of Britain (July–October 1940)—the air war that was Operation Sea Lion’s prelanding phase—was pretty much a draw.
 The Germans lost approximately 1,686 aircraft and 2,600 aircrew to the British 1,643 aircraft and roughly the same number of aircrew.
 That said, the Luftwaffe’s failed air campaign to subdue the island took the wind out of Sea Lion’s sails.
 This was a godsend for Great Britain.
 After the evacuation of the British Expeditionary Force to England in late May and June 1940 from Dunkirk and other French ports the shell-shocked British Army was little more than a “cardboard force” incapable of reversing an amphibious and airborne invasion much less dislodging a veteran and well-trained enemy once it was firmly established on English beachheads.
 Hitler’s ambitions for dominating Europe now turned toward the Soviet Union, which was 2 years into a 10‑year nonaggression pact (Molotov-Ribbentrop Pact) with an incorrigible aggressor and shameless backstabber.
 Operation Barbarossa, launched on June 22, 1941, proved a fatal mistake.
-In less than four years the capital of Hitler’s Thousand-Year Reich, menaced on every side by Soviet land forces and overhead by Anglo-American bombers, had shrunk to a few hundred square yards, becoming the Nazi leader’s tomb on April 30, 1945.
+In less than 4 years the capital of Hitler’s Thousand-Year Reich, menaced on every side by Soviet land forces and overhead by Anglo-American bombers, had shrunk to a few hundred square yards/meters, becoming the Nazi leader’s tomb on April 30, 1945.

 The Battle of Britain Halts Operation Sea Lion, the 1940 German Invasion of England